Skip to Main Content

 Creating reading lists in ORLO

 To make a reading list appear in ORLO, someone needs to create it, add resources to it and publish it.
 When an ORLO list is first created, it will be in draft form.
-Lists must be published to make them visible to students.
-On publication, an automatic review request will also be sent and this notification will appear as a banner at the top of the list, but this will not prevent students from accessing the list.
+Before a list can be published, it will require a course record in the library management system; the ORLO co-ordinator must create this.
+Lists must then be published to make them visible to students.
+On publication, an automatic review request will also be sent to the relevant library (where applicable), but this will not prevent students from accessing the list.
 Library staff review ORLO lists to inform their purchasing decisions so that students have access to the materials required for the course.
 The individual(s) responsible for creating and publishing ORLO lists (e.g. academics, administrators or library staff) varies between departments, faculties and colleges, but the process remains the same.
 Please contact your Subject Consultant to find what services your local library can offer you.

 Click through the tabs in the box below for guidance on setting up an ORLO list.
 Please note: it is essential that all lists adhere to the ORLO Naming convention outlined in the tab below.